sfei/d3-SimpleGraph/api/interactivity.md

 <a name="a-highlightpoints" href="a-highlightpoints">#</a> *SimpleGraph*.**highlightPoints**(*options*)

 Highlights points by drawing a new SVG over highlighted points.
-By default, the highlight style enlarges the points, but this can be overwritten via the options.
+By default, the effect is simply to add a black stroke to the point.

 <table style="font-size:0.9em;">
   <tbody>